tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 To define a zero-window situation, we choose (by design) to initiate the connection with a 0-byte rx buffer.
-This implies that the RECEIVER, in its first SYN-ACK, advertizes a zero window.
-To this aim, we implement the method CreateReceiverSocket, setting an Rx buffer value of 0 bytes (at line 6 of the following code):
+This implies that the RECEIVER, in its first SYN-ACK, advertises a zero window.
+This can be accomplished by implementing the method CreateReceiverSocket, setting an Rx buffer value of 0 bytes (at line 6 of the following code):